half-adder/personal_site/content/posts/org-eln.md

 [Org mode](https://orgmode.org/) is a popular package for the Emacs text editor.
 It specifies a document structure and syntax, then provides a wealth of tools to work with those files.
 This has allowed for the creation of an entire ecosystem of plain-text-oriented tooling around Org documents.
 In fact, I am writing this post in org mode right now.
 This whole site is created using Org mode and emacs!

-I recently started a PhD, and have adopted Org mode for taking notes on the scientific literature, and for use as an [electronic lab notebook](https://en.wikipedia.org/wiki/Electronic_lab_notebook) (ELN).
+I recently started a PhD in Genetics &amp; Molecular Biology, and have adopted Org mode for taking notes on the scientific literature, and for use as an [electronic lab notebook](https://en.wikipedia.org/wiki/Electronic_lab_notebook) (ELN).
 In this post, I'll first briefly explain some fundamental ideas behind org-mode.
 Next, I'll describe how I use these tools in my daily practice.
-Finally, I'll describe my particular configuration which aids in scientific documentation and note-taking.
+Finally, I'll describe my particular configuration which aids in scientific documentation, note-taking, and project planning / task management.

 ## Emacs and Org mode - What they are and what they do {#emacs-and-org-mode-what-they-are-and-what-they-do}